tnagler/VineCopula/README.md

     provided, you can create a plot of a kernel estimate of the copula density.
     In the latter case, we recommed to use the [kdecopula](https://github.com/tnagler/kdecopula) package (Nagler, 2015)
-    which implements state-of-the art kernel smoothers for bviariate copula densities.
+    which implements state-of-the art kernel smoothers for bivariate copula densities.

   * `BiCopLambda`, `BiCopKPlot`, `BiCopChiPlot`: Further plot types for the